THE SHIPYARD

 Captain's Log as closely as possible.
 The conversion is very straightforward.

-If the Gorns had been faced with a Romulan invasion earlier, they may
+had been faced with a Romulan invasion earlier, they

-have found themselves hard pressed to build enough HDDs to stem the Romulan
+may have found themselves hard pressed to build enough HDDs to stem the Romulan advance.
+If

 The NCL is